wassimans/nano-blockchain/README.md

 # Nano Blockchain

-A naif Proof of Work blockchain implementation in Typescript.
+A naive Proof of Work blockchain implementation in Typescript.

 ## Usage